Skip to content

 CI/CD Integration

-Pageflare is designed to work in non-interactive environments.
+pageflare is designed to work in non-interactive environments.
 This page covers how to integrate it into your CI/CD pipeline.

 Disables the live progress spinners that clutter CI logs: